Family Medical Leave Act (FMLA)

 In this case, this faculty member has the option to take a childbirth leave during Spring quarter.

-Another option for this faculty member is to request a six-week childbirth leave in the Spring and Active Service Modified Duties (ASMD) for the Fall quarter.
+Another option for this faculty member is to request a six-week childbirth leave in the Spring and Active Service Modified Duties (ASMD) for the Fall and Winter quarter.
 In either situation, replacement teaching costs would be centrally covered for the quarter.
 Additionally, if no leave is taken in the Spring, she would be eligible for a subsequent quarter of ASMD, so long if this request is within 12 months of the birth.

 Summer salary is only provided to those academic-year faculty who are carrying out their academic responsibilities during the summer month(s).
 In this situation, if the faculty member has just given birth, she would likely not be working, and if that is the case, summer salary would not be appropriate.